Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Time management is an integral part of project management.

-You need to manage your time effectively in order to complete your project successfully and efficiently.
+You need to manage your time effectively to complete your project successfully and efficiently.

-First, focus on having a well-defined detailed project plan as it makes time management more easy.
+First, focus on having a well-defined detailed project plan as it makes time management easier.

 You will know what specific tasks and goals you need to achieve by what particular time.
-So now you can aim for meeting the requirements.
+So now you can aim to meet the requirements.

-Without plan and time management, you will end up spending more time on every project or even end up missing a lot of work.
+Without planning and time management, you will spend more time on every project or even miss a lot of work.

-Create a thorough time-based detailed roadmap of your project to assure the completion of the tasks and project on given time only.
+Create a thorough time-based detailed roadmap of your project to ensure the completion of the tasks and project in a given time only.

 Communication with your team members and stakeholders also helps in time management.